 A resignation acceptance letter is a formal letter in which you indicate that you have accepted your employee’s resignation request.
 The resignation acceptance letter enables the employer to thank the employee for their contributions to the organization and to wish them well in their future pursuits.

-The employee’s experience and contributions to the company are acknowledged in the resignation acceptance letter.
+The employee’s experience and contributions to the company’s success are acknowledged in the letter of resignation acceptance mail to employee.
 The management wishes him the best of luck in his future efforts.
 This letter is a formal manner of accepting the employee’s resignation and removing him or her from the organization’s services.

 This letter is proof that the employee has been relieved from the current organization and helps the future employer know about the candidate’s experience with the previous employer.